All The World's A Stage

 And Pilar told friends that her husband was spending money faster than they could make it.

-There were times several months before her death, she would go and write a check for groceries, not realizing that he had taken all the money out, and the check bounced.
+There were times several months before her death, she would go and write a check for groceries, not realizing that he had taken all the money out and the check balanced.

 And when Pilar looked in her husband's wallet, she saw the reason for his extravagance.

-It was a picture of a woman sitting on a bed with a little nighty on.
+It was a picture of a woman sitting on a bed with a little 90 on and I said so what happened and she says um

-I asked him, and he said it was just a case.
+you know I asked him and he said it was just a case

-But Pilar worked in law enforcement and knew the numbers written on the back of the photograph were not case numbers.
+but PLR worked in law enforcement and knew the numbers written on the back of the photograph were not case numbers

-She saw him with her, with the lady in the picture.
+she saw him with her with the lady the picture

 To save their marriage, Ted promised to end the affair.